2025 Next College Football Coach Fired Odds: Maryland's Mike Locksley Feels The Heat

 Who Else Could Go Next?

-Outside of the names mentioned above, a potential wild card name that could get axed next is Rich Rodriguez, who has gone 2-5 in his first year back at West Virginia, with four straight losses against teams like Kansas, Utah, BYU and UCF — who have beat the Mountaineers by a combined total of 111 points.
+Outside of the names mentioned above, a potential wild card name that could get axed next is Rich Rodriguez, who has gone 3-6 in his first year back at West Virginia, with four straight losses against teams like Kansas, Utah, BYU and UCF — ahead of an upset 45-35 win at Houston.

 Per USA Today, Rodriguez’s buyout should he get canned by WVU in his first year back in town would be roughly $7.6 million, ranking 55th out of the 105 FBS programs surveyed by the national publication, though we’re still going with the former Michigan, Arizona and Jacksonville State head coach to be among the leaders in the next coach fired chase, at +800.

-When it comes to firing longshots, keep an eye on Clemson, as Dabo Swinney’s bunch has crashed and burned to 3-4 record this fall, with a 35-24 loss to SMU in Death Valley being the Tigers’ latest flop in 2025.
+When it comes to firing longshots, keep an eye on Clemson, as Dabo Swinney’s bunch has crashed and burned to a 3-5 record.
+It's latest loss: an angst-filled 46-45 defeat to Duke in Week 10.

-Overall, we have Swinney co-listed along with FSU’s Mike Norvell as the next coach fired at +1200, though the two-time CFP championship coach at Clemson holds a whopping $60 million buyout, per CBS Sports, potentially preventing the South Carolina institution from making any drastic decisions this season.
+Overall, we have Swinney as the next coach fired at +1200.
+The two-time CFP championship coach at Clemson holds a whopping $60 million buyout, per CBS Sports, potentially preventing the South Carolina institution from making any drastic decisions this season.

 About the Author